Subscribe

 Abstract

-Endowing robots with human-like abilities to perform motor skills in a smooth and natural way will greatly promote the use of robots in everyday life.
+Endowing robots with human-like abilities to perform motor skills in a smooth and natural way is a dream of many researchers.
+It has become clear now that this can only be achieved if robots, similarly to humans, are able to learn new skills by themselves.
 However, acquiring new motor skills is not simple and involves various forms of learning.
-The efficiency of the process lies in the interconnections between imitation and selfimprovement strategies.
+Some tasks can be successfully transferred to the robot using only imitation strategies.
+Other tasks can be learned very efficiently by the robot alone using reinforcement learning.
+The efficiency of the process lies in the interconnections between imitation and self-improvement strategies.

 Biography